 The raid devastated the local community.
 According to the Tennessee Immigrant & Refugee Rights Coalition, over 150 children were affected by a parent detained in the raid.
 Nearly 600 children didn’t show up for school the next day, a sign of community fear.
 The effects of the raid were far-reaching as workers were active participants of vibrant communities around the plant.

-Before the raid, workers encountered labor exploitation, including wage theft and unsafe working conditions, at the Southeastern Provision meat packing plant, spanning many years.
-In 2018, the Tennessee Occupational Safety and Health Administration fined the plant $41,775 for workplace safety violations.
-In July 2020, the U,S. Department of Labor entered a consent order under which Southeastern Provision was required to pay over $600,000 in unpaid wages and liquidated damages.
+The raid came the same year the Tennessee Occupational Safety and Health Administration fined the plant $41,775 for workplace safety violations.
+Two years later, in 2020, the U.S. Department of Labor entered a consent order under which Southeastern Provision was required to pay over $600,000 in unpaid wages and liquidated damages.

 As for the raid, a judge certified the case as a class action on Aug.
 9, 2022, in a precedent-setting decision, paving the way for classwide relief.
 Two months later, a federal judge preliminarily approved a class settlement that provides over $1 million to workers detained in the raid.
 Under the settlement, class members will receive a total of $550,000 and, upon request, a letter from U.S. Immigration and Customs Enforcement confirming their membership in the class that can be included in any applications for immigration relief.

 The settlement also requires the United States to pay $475,000 to the six individual plaintiffs to resolve their Federal Tort Claims Act claims, including excessive force and unlawful arrest, and $150,000 in attorneys’ fees and expenses to the SPLC and co-counsel, NILC.